ArjenSchwarz/ignoreme/content/pages/get-updates.md

 ## Email

 If you prefer to be notified by email instead, filling in the below form will do so.
-Your email address will not be used for sending spam, and you can unsubscribe at any time.
+Your email address will only be used to send you site content, and you can unsubscribe at any time.

 <div id="mc_embed_signup">
 <h2>Keep up to date!</h2>